 Students are expected to regularly attend class so absences should be rare.
+To that end, attendance will be taken in every class.

-Students, however, may not miss more than four (4) classes before point deductions are made from their participation grade.
-Once a student misses two (2) classes, his/her advisor will be notified.
-If, at any time, a student misses two (2) weeks of class, he/she will be dropped by the instructor.
+Students may not miss more than two (2) classes before point deductions are made from their participation grade.
+If, at any time, a student misses a full week of class without proper notification, he/she will be dropped by the instructor.

-If at any time a student feels as though he/she cannot make it to class, notify me immediately.
-My contact information is on the front page of the syllabus.
+If at any time a student feels as though he/she will miss a significant amount of classes, notify me immediately.
+My contact information is on the first page of the syllabus.

-If any student accumulates excessive absences after the last day to drop classes (04/25/19), he/she will earn an "F" for the course.
+If any student accumulates excessive absences after the last day to drop classes (08/05/19), he/she will earn an "F" for the course.